 5. Prep list.
 Make as much as you can ahead of time.
 As for me and my house?
 You know we’re using my Thanksgiving Timeline and you can get it for free by clicking here.

 6. Timeline.
 If you sit down and logically figure out how everything needs to go, you’ll be less stressed and more relaxed.
 (My free menu above, has this done for you!!)

-Thanksgiving is a time of being thankful, not a time for the perfectionism!
-Remember to ask for help, recruit big guys to do your mashed potatoes (they do a great job, btw!) and do as much as you can ahead of time!
+Thanksgiving is a time of being thankful, not a time for perfectionism!
+Remember to ask for help, recruit big guys to do your mashed potatoes (they do a great job, btw!), and do as much as you can ahead of time!